 “There could be exposed live electrical conductors or wiring, damaged or deteriorated cables, non-compliant past electrical work and many other dangers.
 For everyone’s safety, always turn off the power before anyone enters the roof space.”

-Under WA’s Occupational Safety and Health Regulations, it is mandatory for the mains power to be off before any worker enters the roof space of a residential property or related buildings such as a shed or garage.
+It is mandatory for the mains power to be off before any worker enters the roof space of a residential property, commercial premises repurposed from a residential property, apartment building or related buildings such as a shed, carport or private garage.
 The law applies to electricians and all other trades including air-conditioning, solar and security installers, gas fitters, plumbers, insulators, carpenters and pest controllers.

 “Home owners should also switch the power off if they are entering the roof space themselves – it’s a simple step that could prevent a tragedy,” Mr Abdoolakhan said.

 “The new safety stickers for ceiling access points and switchboards will remind everyone of this important step.”

 The free stickers can be requested by emailing EGPGeneralAdmin@dmirs.wa.gov.au.
 The stickers can also be found in the next round of Synergy hard-copy bills.

 Other roof space safety tips from Building and Energy include:

 - After turning off the mains power, tape or label the switch – or use a lock-out kit – so it is not turned back on while you are in the roof space.

 - Use a torch and cordless power tools.

 - Do not disturb or alter any electrical wiring or junction boxes.